Curtin-Open-Knowledge-Initiative/dashboard-queries-biomedical/biomedical_dashboards/README.md

 ```bash
 python3 main.py MY_CONFIG
 ```
+Or you can run it via Docker... see below.

 ## Containerisation
 The package can also be built and run as a container using Docker.